jupyterlab/benchmarks/docs/source/index.md

 **Benchmarking tools for JupyterLab**

-This project is a place to make JupyerLab faster.
+This project is a place to make JupyterLab faster.
 For now, we want to optimize for various notebook content:

 1. Opening a new notebook.
 1. Switching tabs.
 An acceptable time is 300-500 ms switch time.
+1. Closing a notebook

 The following is out-of-scope, but could become later in-scope: